-Applicable federal law (7 C.F.R. §3016.36) does not provide a bidding exception for perishable food items purchased with school food service funds.
-Perishables purchased using school food service funds shall be procured in accordance with 7 CFR 3016.36 and 7 CFR 210.21.
+Applicable federal law does not provide a bidding exception for perishable food items purchased with school food service funds.
+Perishables purchased using school food service funds shall be procured in accordance with 2 C.F.R.
+200.320.

 Emergency Purchases

-If it is necessary to make an emergency purchase in order to continue service, the purchase shall be made and a log of all such purchases shall be maintained and reviewed by the SFS Director.
+If it is necessary to make an emergency purchase in order to continue service, the purchase shall be made and a log of all such purchases shall be maintained and reviewed by the School Food Service/School Nutrition Program Director.

 The log of emergency purchases shall include: item name, dollar amount, vendor, and reason for emergency.